jaidensiu/thinkr/README.md

    }
 }
 ```
-- Note: Returns all of the user's files if no documentIds are provided.
+- Note: Returns all of the user's uploaded documents if no documentIds are provided.
 The `documentIds` must include file types (e.g. `file1.pdf` is one documentId, not `file1` by itself)

 ### Study